Click on a letter below to jump to terms starting with that letter.

 Campus: The grounds and buildings of a college.

-Career Center: The office at a college that helps students explore options for the future and includes helps writing resumes, conducting mock interviews and holding job fairs.
+Career center: The office at a college that helps students explore options for the future and includes help writing resumes, conducting mock interviews and holding job fairs.

 Certificate: An academic credential that usually takes less than two years of college.

-College Admission Tests: Also known as college entrance exams, these are tests designed to measure students’ skills and help colleges evaluate how ready students are for college-level work.
-These include the SAT and the ACT and are usually taken the junior or senior year.
+College admissions tests: Also known as college entrance exams, these are tests designed to measure students’ skills and help colleges evaluate how ready students are for college-level work.
+These include the SAT and the ACT and are usually taken the junior or senior year of high school.

 CTE: Stands for Career and Technical Education; classes that provide the skills and hands-on experience related to a specific career.

 Degree: An academic credential given by an educational institution for successfully completing a series of courses.
-See Types of Colleges and Degrees for more information.
+See College and degree types for more information.

 EFC: Stands for Expected Family Contribution; states and colleges use this number to help determine financial aid awards.

-Entrance Requirements: The qualifications necessary to be admitted to a college.
+Entrance requirements: The qualifications necessary to be admitted to a college.
 These may include specific classes, grades or test scores.
-See College Entrance Requirements for more information.

 Essay: A short piece of writing that a college or scholarship provider requires students to submit as part of their application.
 It may also be called a personal statement.